HOME > POP Hollywood > Bonnie Raitt

 Bonnie Raitt Brief Biography

 Bonnie Lynn Raitt (born November 8, 1949) is an American blues singer-songwriter and slide guitar player.
-During the 1970s, Raitt released a series of acclaimed roots-influenced albums which incorporated elements of blues, rock, folk and country, but she is perhaps best known for her more commercially accessible recordings in the 1990s including "Nick of Time", "Something to Talk About", "Love Sneakin' Up on You", and the slow ballad "I Can't Make You Love Me".
-Raitt has received nine Grammy Awards in her career and is a lifelong political activist.
+During the 1970s, Raitt released a series of roots-influenced albums which incorporated elements of blues, rock, folk and country.
+In the 1990s she had a major return to form with the release of her album "Nick of Time" after several years of critical acclaim but little commercial success.
+The following two albums "Luck of the Draw" and "Longing in Their Hearts" were also multi million sellers generating several hit singles including "Something to Talk About", "Love Sneakin' Up on You", and the beautiful ballad "I Can't Make You Love Me" (with Bruce Hornsby on piano).
+Raitt has received ten Grammy Awards.
+She is listed as number 50 in Rolling Stone magazine's list of the 100 Greatest Singers of All Time and number 89 on their list of the 100 Greatest Guitarists of All Time.

 Bonnie Raitt News